vstadnytskyi/intel-realsense-devices/docs/source/driver.rst

 .. code-block:: python

-   driver.set_laser_intensity(laser_power = 100)
+   driver.set_laser_intensity(laser_power = "int")

 If the laser intensity is too strong, the reciver will saturate similairly to how a image can be overexposed.
-If it's too weak the system to get any information.
+If it's too weak the system toget any information.
 Adjusting the laser power manually may give better results considering the specific distance and objects for the use case.
+The defualt/average value is 150 mw.
+The range is from 0-360.